How does payment work on Storyhunter?

 Yes.
 Advances allow clients to pay a freelancer while projects are still ongoing.
 If expedited, advances are paid out to you within 3-5 business days.
 If not, advances will go out within 30 days.
 Read more on advances here.

 Yes, we have a custom expenses workflow in which freelancers upload their itemized expenses and receipts for approval and reimbursement (read more here).
 Confirm that your client approves of any expenses beforehand, and make sure to upload your expenses before a publisher marks the project as complete.
 If not, the final bill will not include expenses.

 Absolutely.
 Since we recognize that some freelancers need money faster than 30 days, we’ve added a way that we can release payment faster, and then we deal with the financing of this payment.
 With our expedited payment option, freelancers can receive payment within 3-5 business days for a financing fee of 5%.
 Find more information on expedited payments here.

 How do you try to help freelancers to get paid in a timely manner?

 For background, large companies have increasingly implemented corporate policies of paying vendors within 45 days, 60 days, 90 days, and even 120 days.
 We believe this is too long to wait for a freelancer, so we negotiate preferential payment terms with them and even if we don’t achieve 30 day payment terms with them, we still guarantee that for the freelancers (and finance the difference if needed).
-For clients, it’s much easier to make a one exception for a company like Storyhunter than to try to process a large amount of small invoices from freelancers.
+For clients, it’s much easier to make an exception for a company like Storyhunter than to process a large amount of small invoices from freelancers.
 They also are more open to a system that allows them to receive one invoice for multiple payments, so they have less invoices to process.